abdnaqeeb/IdentifiersDictionaryAndGrammatic/NamingConvention.md

 ### Four areas to focus on

-- Control abbreviations.
+- **Abbreviations Control**.
-	- Establish a controlled list of acceptable abbreviations.
+	- Establish a controlled list of acceptable abbreviations, this list has the accepted abbreviations to be used in the code.
 - **Dictionary**: Use single word for each single meaning.
 	- Establish terminological meanings for synonymous words.
 - **Grammatic**: Use enough words to express the complete meaning.